-2 min read ✭ In this post, you will learn about the importance of segmenting your nonprofit’s email lists and how to approach doing so.
+2 min to read ✭ In this post, you will learn about the importance of segmenting your nonprofit's email lists and how to approach doing so.

 While segmenting your email lists is just one important email marketing strategy, it’s the one that your nonprofit must absolutely be doing.
 Organizing your organization’s email list will help you better target each audience, as you can adjust your message to be as relevant as possible when you are sending to a group of people with similar qualities.
 Think about what attributes occur that spark people to give.
 When you dig deeper, you will pull out trends of segmentation that might help you to better organize your lists.